 About

 Erin Malone is the author of Site of Disappearance, a finalist for the National Poetry Series (Ornithopter Press, 2023), Hover (Tebot Bach, 2015), and a chapbook, What Sound Does It Make (Concrete Wolf, 2008).
-Born in New Mexico and raised in Nebraska and Colorado, she earned an MFA in creative writing from the University of Washington, where she won an Academy of American Poet’s Prize.
+Born in New Mexico and raised in Nebraska and Colorado, she earned an MFA in creative writing from the University of Washington.
+From 2016-2020 she was Editor of Poetry Northwest, and currently serves as Poetry Editor for the online journal Okay Donkey.
+She’s taught in community spaces as well as at elementary schools and universities for nearly three decades.

-Erin lives on Bainbridge Island, WA, and is married to novelist Shawn Wong.
+Erin lives on Bainbridge Island, WA, where she has been appointed Poet Laureate for 2026-27.
+She is married to novelist Shawn Wong.

 Photo credit Rosanne Olson.